JoePShoulak/Dictionary/README.md

 ## Details ##

 `definitions.txt` was provided by [JART](http://www.github.com/JART).
-It contains 17,000+ words.
+It contains 117,659 English words.
 The search algortihm currently operates at O(n).
 That is the next thing to be fixed.

 ## Usage ##